-In order enable the provision of fully customized configuration plans for every new user rule-based semi-automatic case adaptation process will be implemented in the final prototype of PEARL DSS.
-The implemented rule-based systems will take as an input the configuration plan parameters produced by the CBR matchmaker and will return an adapted solution, based on a set of rules that account for the differences between the new and the already existing users.
+In order enable the provision of fully customized configuration plans for every new user rule-based semi-automatic case adaptation process was implemented in the final prototype of PEARL DSS.
+The implemented rule-based systems takes as an input the configuration plan parameters produced by the CBR matchmaker and returns an adapted solution, based on a set of rules that account for the differences between the new and the already existing users.
+The rule base was developed with the use of the Drools native language, while the knowledge session core engine was based on the Drools Expert core module.